How high-tech breast pumps help new mothers reclaim their time

 “A lot of women talk about how it’s almost like the pump runs their life,” says Naomi Kelman, founder and CEO of Willow, which developed a tube- and wire-free pump that women can tuck into their bras.
 “Everyone is told, if you don’t breastfeed or pump on a regular basis, your [breastmilk] supply goes down and then breastfeeding is finished for you.”

 Companies dedicated to creating the next generation of breast pumps include startups Willow and Naya Health, as well as names familiar to generations of mother like Medela and Lansinoh.
-While each take a different approach, a common theme emerges: not only do these companies want to make pumping breastmilk more efficient, they also want to give women their comfort and dignity back.
+While each take a different approach, a common theme emerges: not only do these companies want to make pumping breast milk more efficient, they also want to give women their comfort and dignity back.

 Why pump?